onqtam/headjack/src/unsorted/tokenomics.md

 - value accrual of token - IDMs & applications required to stake the token depending on how many users depend on them?

+Tokenomics: using staking to combat the scale-free nature of IDM centralization